amandachen13/Alphabet-Soup/README.md

 ### Implementation Timeline

-Day 1: Setup the necessary
+Day 1: Setup the necessary modules and configure webpack.
+Build out the logic of the game and render a basic, playable view.

-Day 2:
+Day 2: Style the game view.
+Smooth out transitions and feedbacks.

-Day 3: Style the game view, buttons, and modals.
-Smooth out transitions.
+Day 3: Style the modals and buttons.